eval-protocol/ci-tutorial/README.md

 # ci-tutorial

-Best practices for building AI applications
+Best practices for running CI pipelines for AI applications with eval-protocol with GitHub Actions.